ethereum-mining/ethminer/API_DOCUMENTATION.md

 }
 ```

 where the member `psw` **must** contain the very same password configured with `--api-password` argument.
-As expected result you will get a JsonRpc 2.0 response with positive or negative values.
-For instance if password do match you will get a response like this
+As expected result you will get a JSON-RPC 2.0 response with positive or negative values.
+For instance if the password matches you will get a response like this:

 ```json
 {